 Meanwhile, if we look at the classic car community it’s more laid back in terms of dress and what is considered to be a classic or not.
 I know that’s a very simplified answer, but I think you see what I mean.

 For me though, my favourite representation of cars and fashion coming together are the designs of Rainer Buchmann.
 He uses a lot of bold fashion motives and scenarios to accent his obscure, yet amazing interpretations of the car.
 His favourite work of mine is the Volkswagen Polo Carat Paris, and without doubt, he is a great inspiration to myself and Petrol Passion.

-Dyler.com would like to thank Erikas for his time and for creating some properly cool designs.
-If you would be interested in supporting Petrol Passion, please click this link to take a look through their full range of prints and clothing.
+Dyler.com expresses gratitude to Erikas for his valuable time and for crafting truly awesome designs.
+If you're interested in supporting Petrol Passion, please click on this to browse their complete collection of prints and apparel.